MapsterMapper/Mapster/README.md

                 .MapWith(str => str.ToCharArray());

 ####Validation <a name="Validate"></a>
-In order to help with "Fail Fast" situations, the following strict mapping modes have been added.
+To validate your mapping in Unit Test and in order to help with "Fail Fast" situations, the following strict mapping modes have been added.

 #####Explicit Mapping <a name="ExplicitMapping"></a>
 Forcing all classes to be explicitly mapped: